SWotherspoon/quoll/README.md

 cat(render_latex(pinv))
 ```

-The gnerated expressions can be rendered as LaTeX, or as R, c++ or Fortran code.
+The generated expressions can be rendered as LaTeX, or as R or c++ code.